Introducing The New, Hitachi-Built UK IEP Intercity Express Train

 For all archived news items on the IEP developments, tests, and service introduction dates see the IEP news page.

 The Intercity 125 fleet will be replaced by the IEP on the two lines regarded as the busiest and longest in Britain:

-The Great Western Main Line managed by First Great Western, which runs out from London’s super hub of Paddington and branches out to Bristol and Cardiff in South Wales via Reading, Oxford, and Swindon, and the North and South Cotswolds.
+The Great Western Main Line managed by Great Western Rail, which runs out from London’s super hub of Paddington and branches out to Bristol and Cardiff in South Wales via Reading, Oxford, and Swindon, and the North and South Cotswolds.
 Major towns such as Newbury and Swansea are also covered.
-The first trains of a 57 vehicle contract are expected to be running in summer 2017.
+The first trains are expected to be running in summer 2017.

 The program will also replace a number of other train set routes including those long distance routes from London to Cambridge (out of King’s Cross), London Euston to Oxford, London Paddington to Weston Super Mare and London Kings Cross to Kingston Upon Hull.

-Full details of Intercity Express routes can be found on the IEP routes page here on IEPTrain.uk nearer the time of introduction, and you'll also find a page dedicated to finding the best deals on tickets.
+Full details of Intercity Express routes can be found on the IEP routes page here on IEPTrain.co.uk nearer the time of full introduction, and you’ll also find a page dedicated to finding the best deals on tickets.

 It’s early days to be talking about timetables on the IEP routes.
 Current timetables will clearly change depending on frequency and carriage confirmation of the new trains.
 Nearer the time of service introduction you’ll find detailed info on the IEP timetables page.

 Don’t expect vast differences in A to B travel times – the top speed of the IEP is not massively higher than the trains being replaced.
 But it is clear that travel times in general are expected to be reduced by around 15-20 minutes on some routes, with the added benefits of increased reliability, safety, and enhanced passenger comfort in the 628 seat trains too.